Computer Science Department

 Computation of Exact Correlated Equilibrium in Compact Games (joint with Kevin

 Leyton-Brown) won the best student paper award at the

 ACM Conference on Electronic Commerce (ACM-EC), June 2011.

 I received the 2012 Canadian Artificial Intelligence Association (CAIAC) Doctoral Dissertation Award for the best doctoral thesis in AI completed at a

 Canadian University in 2011, and am the runner up of the IFAAMAS-11 Victor Lesser Distinguished Dissertation Award.

 Our paper Game-theoretic Randomization for Security Patrolling with Dynamic Execution Uncertainty (joint with Zhengyu Yin, Chao Zhang, Sarit Kraus, and Milind Tambe) was a finalist for the Best Paper Award at AAMAS 2013.

 Our work for the PROTECT project at New York, which provides the US Coast Guard randomized patrol schedules for protecting the Staten Island Ferry,

 was the topic of a Business Insider article.
 See also our research paper on ferry protection (joint with Fei Fang and Milind Tambe), presented at AAMAS 2013.

-Manish Jain, Bo An, Samarth Swarup and I are organizing the , to be held March 24-26.
-2014 AAAI Spring Symposium on Applied Computational Game Theory Schedule is now available.
+Manish Jain, Bo An, Samarth Swarup and I organized the , held March 24-26 at Stanford.